Kevin Hardy, Executive Director

 Julie Abshire, Project Controller

 Julie Abshire joined NWRI in June 2013.
-She brings 20 years of experience as a bookkeeper and a BS in Business to make sure that our spreadsheets tally and our accounts reconcile.
+She brings her 20-year experience and a BS in Business to make sure that our spreadsheets tally and our accounts reconcile.
 Outside of work at NWRI, she volunteers with Girl Scouts.
 She recently helped set up nonprofit status for an equine-assisted therapy organization.
 Julie enjoys riding horses, gardening, animals (she fosters dogs), and crafts.

 Natalie Roberts, Project Assistant

 Natalie grew up in rural northern California, where she learned to appreciate the importance of water infrastructure, policy, and research in California.
 She is an accomplished horsewoman, and enjoys spending time with her horse, Cece.